-GED Education refers to the way how people acquire a GED® Diploma.
-GED credential, also known as High School Equivalency Diploma, is issued by states if students pass 4 GED Subject Tests.
+GED Education refers to the way how people acquire a GED diploma.
+The GED credential, also known as High School Equivalency Diploma, is issued by states if students have passed the 4 GED subject tests.

-GED (General Education Development) Diploma is for individuals who could not finish High School.
+The GED (General Education Development) diploma is for individuals who could not finish high school.

-In most states, there is no requirement of attending preparation classes before signing up for the four GED exams.
+In most states, there is no requirement to attend preparation classes before signing up for the four GED® sub-exams.